 Soft launch your game or app the right way and you can enjoy more than early downloads.
 Find out how to take advantage of a crucial stage in release and give users the best version of your app or game!

-This post was originally prepared by the Felgo team as a guest post for Buzinga: Buzinga App Development are an award winning Australian-based app development company, working closely with innovative enterprises and smart startups that have ranked #1 on the app store and sold for over $12 million.
+This post was originally prepared by the Felgo team as a guest post for Buzinga: Buzinga App Development is an award-winning Australian-based app development company, that works closely with innovative enterprises and smart startups that have ranked #1 on the app store and sold for over $12 million.
 We will help you design, build and launch world-class creative mobile solutions.

 Why You Should Do a Soft Launch!